khalozhyn/DatabricksDashboardInADay/Participant Assets/Lab 3 - Dashboard Creation.md

 5. Duplicate the filter widget twice, by selecting it, pressing "CTRL + C", and "CTRL + V"
 6. Rename the first duplicate to "Product Category", remove the existing value from fields, and select "product_category"
 7. Rename the second duplicate to "Product Subcategory", remove the existing value from fields, and select "product_subcategory"
-8. Filter the product category for "Food", and see how the values in the filter product subcategory are effected
+8. Filter the product category for "Food", and see how the values in the filter product subcategory are affected

 **Step 5: Add a Global Filter**